 However, from an environmental point of view, they are disastrous to the New Zealand eco system and native species.
 The invasive nature of the lupin flower means that they have spread into river beds and are having a detrimental impact on native wading bird species such as the black stilt, dotterel and wrybill.

 Lupin seeds can last for decades so the effort to control them is a never ending one once they enter the riverbeds and bird habitat.
-There is a clear effort by Department of Conversation staff and other government organisations to kill these 'weeds' in vulnerable habitats, and although they have been huge for tourism in many areas, controlled spraying is becoming more common and will most likely continue until the lupin population is somewhat controlled.
+There is a clear effort by Department of Conservation staff and other government organisations to kill these 'weeds' in vulnerable habitats, and although they have been huge for tourism in many areas, controlled spraying is becoming more common and will most likely continue until the lupin population is somewhat controlled.

 I do believe they will keep them untouched in places solely for tourism, so you will still be able to get your New Zealand lupin photograph with these stunning but invasive flowers.
 They grow freely on many roadsides and fields from the Mackenzie Basin to Milford Sound so there are still a lot to be found!